 The platform for dining on-board the TRUE NORTH is sustainable, organic and very Australian cuisine.
-The ship’s menus are also destination inspired and feature the very best of locally sourced ingredients.
+Our menus are also destination inspired and feature the very best of locally sourced ingredients.
 Modern technique is used to showcase alongside more traditional method.

-The galley delivers continuously evolving dishes drawing from an array of different cuisines to ensure that each dining experience is unique to every cruise.
+The galley delivers continuously evolving dishes drawing from an array of different cuisines to ensure that each dining experience is unique to every itinerary.

 The Oldest Art Known to Mankind, Oysters and Champagne

 A ‘Farm to Table’ event with a difference - intriguing rock-art points to a nearby harvest of plenty.
 See the story panels and ponder how life once was.
 Then join gatherers of more recent times and indulge in succulent oysters collected in the gallery’s early morning light.
 Sample straight from the sea washed down with champagne or savour for a Kimberley sunset and, oysters on the bow.

 A crowd-pleaser TRUE NORTH style.
 Kilpatrick with corn-fed black pig pancetta.
 Roasted with organic maple syrup until candied and crisp and dressed with home brewed tamarind tomato ragout – then slowly grilled in the shell.
 Naturals - lightly seasoned with Murray River sea salt, black pepper and citrus juice.
 Kimberley Sunsets drizzled with salmon roe, sour cream, lemon juice and vodka.

 Fish with the Chef